pxom/zuffy/README.md

 | matplotlib | 3.9.2    |
 | gplearn    | 0.4.2    |

 Note that Scikit-learn version 1.6+ modified the API around its "tags" and, until the authors update all their estimators, Zuffy will not run with version 1.6+.
-The gplearn library, upon which Zuffy has a dependency, has not been updated since 2023.
+The [gplearn library](https://github.com/trevorstephens/gplearn), upon which Zuffy has a dependency, has not been updated since 2023.

-To display the FPT you will need to install graphviz (https://graphviz.org/download/).
+To display the FPT you will need to install [graphviz](https://graphviz.org/download/).

 ## Zuffy Installation
 Clone the repository:
 > git clone https://github.com/pxom/zuffy.git

 Install the required dependencies:
 > pip install -r requirements.txt